 The University has continued to be successful in relation to academic quality.
 Within the latest OFSTED inspection for Newman's School of Education all Initial Teacher Education provision was rated as Grade 2, good (December 2015).
-Under the revised operating model of quality assurance, the annual provider review 2016-17, Newman was graded by HEFCE as "Meets requirements - No action required" (the highest grading under the new QA system) whilst in the Teaching Excellence Framework (TEF) the University received a silver award in June 2017 which lasts for 3 years.
+Under the revised operating model of quality assurance, the annual provider review 2016-17, Newman was graded by HEFCE as 'Meets requirements - No action required' (the highest grading under the new QA system) whilst in the Teaching Excellence Framework (TEF) the University received a silver award in June 2017 which lasts for 3 years.
 The TEF award acknowledged the key role that Newman's high-quality teaching plays in encouraging students to become original thinkers and resilient problem solvers who are ready for the challenges of the professional world.

-The TEF Panel's judgement singled out for particular praise the institutional culture of recognising and rewarding excellent teaching and the fact that Newman's courses provide high levels of stretch for all students, alongside effective support for their development, progression and attainment
+The TEF Panel's judgement singled out for particular praise the institutional culture of recognising and rewarding excellent teaching and the fact that Newman's courses provide high levels of stretch for all students, alongside effective support for their development, progression and attainment.

-Newman is involved in collaborative provision and has extended its accreditation agreements with Halesowen College, Solihull College, Bournville College, Markfield Institute of Higher Education, Queens Ecumenical Foundation and South & City College, as well as with Northern Guild and Holy Cross Sixth Form College and University Centre.
-Newman is also working in joint delivery of programmes with Evolve, a social enterprise company, Ludwigsburg Protestant University and Birmingham Pupil and School Support, all of which serve as important partnerships for the University.
+Newman is involved in collaborative provision and has extended its accreditation agreements with Halesowen College, Dudley College, Solihull College, Bournville College, Markfield Institute of Higher Education, Queen's Ecumenical Foundation and South & City College, as well as with Northern Guild and ForMission College.
+Newman is now working in partnership with two school-centred initial teacher training (SCITT) consortia in Cornwall and Northamptonshire as their PGCE provider, thereby contributing to teacher supply across the country.
+In addition, Newman now has a formal partnership agreement with Aston University, supporting their undergraduates to progress to Primary and Secondary PGCE places at Newman, in addition to a similar informal agreement with Coventry University.
+Additionally, Newman is also working in joint delivery of programmes with Evolve, a social enterprise company, Ludwigsburg Protestant University, and Birmingham Pupil and School Support, all of which serve as important partnerships for the University.